FREQUENTLY ASKED QUESTIONS

 Whom do I talk to if I have a problem?

 Phone or e-mail Steve Parrow, or Karen Thomas about any problem.
-We’ll do our best to troubleshoot and help resolve any issue you may have.

 How long has Bend Tooling been in business?